Weiming-Hu/PSU-2019FALL-GEOG365-GISIntroR/README.md

 ### Install R and RStudio

 **You do not need to install R and RStudio on lab desktops because they are already installed**.
-If you are using your own machines and this is your first time working with R, probably you need to install R and RStudio.
+If you are using your own machines and this is your first time working with R, probably you need to first install [R](https://www.r-project.org/) and then [RStudio](https://www.rstudio.com/).

 Depending on your operation system, you have different steps to install them. `Google` generally gives you a good solution for the installation.
 If you have problems installing, please come and find me.